 There is a mid-range espresso machine market for coffee lovers who want good-quality espresso without the hassles of owning a prosumer espresso machine.
-Sage Appliances and Delonghi have long dominated this space, but now there’s a new kid on the block: the Solis Barista Perfetta.
+Breville and Delonghi have long dominated this space, but now there’s a new kid on the block: the Solis Barista Perfetta.

 We tested it out to find out how it stacked against the more established competition and were very impressed.
 The Perfetta is even packing a few perks the other brands don’t offer.
 Keep reading this review for all the details.

 - Thermoblock heater, pressure gauge, professional steam wand

 - Stainless steel exterior with a compact footprint

 Two programmable shots, a legit pressure gauge, and some basic PID control will help you on your way to becoming a seasoned home barista.– Customer

 The Full Solis Barista Perfetta Review